Jordi-Lowski/Jordi-Lowski/README.md

 Always curious and ready to learn, I enjoy blending theory with hands-on tech to create smart, real-world solutions.
 Welcome to my GitHub, where every line of code tells part of my story!

 🔭 I am currently working on my final major project for the DHBW.
-I can confirm that the website and repository will be made public soon<br>
+The website and repository will be made public soon<br>
 🌱 I am also creating a Crypto Portfolio Website.
 The repository will be made public soon<br>
 ⚡ Fun fact: I skate backwards better then forwards - Trust me :)